indijonesjames/ArgusCameraPub/README.md

 # Argus Camera

-This is a collection of sample applications which utilize various functionalitis of LibArgus and CUDA.
+This is a collection of sample applications which utilize various functionalities of LibArgus and CUDA.

 These applications work with our Framos cameras - as well as any i2c devices that mount properly on Ubuntu.